longndt/vue-course/lesson2-components/example/README.md

-# React Components Demo
+# Vue 3 Components Demo

-This demo project showcases various reusable React components built with TypeScript.
-It demonstrates important React patterns and best practices.
+This demo project showcases various reusable Vue 3 components built with TypeScript.
+It demonstrates important Vue 3 patterns and best practices using the Composition API.

 ## Components Showcased